 - Customer calls: Using speech to text to transcribe customer calls allows you to have a record and document to extract actionable insights from customer conversations quickly.
 These transcripts provide valuable feedback that enable improvements in both customer engagement and employee performance.

-- Searchable company content: Speech to text can be applied to make audio and video files searchable.
+- Searchable company content: can be applied to make audio and video files searchable.
 Searchable transcripts are particularly helpful for HR, marketing departments and event producers that need to search through interviews, podcasts or other content they’re streaming or recording to reference dialogue or pull out quotes.
 What’s more, having transcripts accompany video content makes the content SEO-friendly, with browsers like Google being able to ‘crawl’ the transcripts and list them higher in search rankings.
 This functionality can help companies and their content get discovered.

 - Accessibility for live meetings & events: Speech to text technologies can help companies provide live video captioning for daily meetings and large events alike.
 Captioning improves information retention for all and provides a useful tool when attendees must tune in without the sound, but it’s also essential for accessibility.
-Using speech to text – and human editing like Verbit’s – supports the need to make audio and video content accessible to individuals who are Deaf or hard of hearing, among others, such as those with ADHD.
+Using speech 2 text – and human editing like Verbit’s – supports the need to make audio and video content accessible to individuals who are Deaf or hard of hearing, among others, such as those with ADHD.

 - Documentation & note taking: Speech to text technology is being used by various businesses and industries to take notes in real-time or have notes to reference after calls.
 Speech to text can be applied to remove the need to jot down notes manually so professionals can focus more on the conversations they’re having, interviews they’re doing or events they’re attending.